greekboyxyz/TPV_CodeV2/README.md

-# Protocol for Running Pareto Scans and Plotting Results
+# I. Protocol for Running Pareto Scans and Plotting Results

-## The following instructions use the noble metal-oxide system as an example (see system 3 under Notes on Different Systems)
+## The following instructions use the noble metal-oxide system as an example (see system 3 under II.
+Notes on Different Systems)

+- Change directories to the MetalOxide folder
+`cd MetalOxide`

-# Notes on Different Systems
+# II.
+Notes on Different Systems
 (1) oxide-oxide layers (ex.
 Fe3O4-Al2O3, or Fe3O4-Fe2O3) on top of BR

     Fe3O4 is absorbing and has a high melting point.